ucm-it/hpc_docs/docs/hpcdocs/hpc-tutorials/gpu_best_practices.md

 Be sure to read the documentation of the software to make sure that you are using it properly.
 This includes creating the appropriate software environment.

-> Training deep learning models while only using a single CPU-cor for dataloading.
+> Training deep learning models while only using a single CPU-core for dataloading.

 Codes such as [PyTorch](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) and [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow) show performance benefits when multiple CPU-cores are used for the **data loading**.